dandyson/nexusflo/README.md

 - **Environment Variables:** Ensure the .env file exists in your project root.
 If it doesn’t, you can create one by copying .env.example.

+- **'Connection Refused' when running migrations** - This is likely due to your DB_HOST being incorrect.
+In Laravel sail, DB_CONNECTION and DB_HOST need to BOTH be 'mysql' as this is what it uses.
+Run the migration command again after making this change and it should work.

 - **DB Access Denied Issue** - Can be caused by not updating the .env before you first sail up.
 Make sure you set up the DB details in your .env file BEFORE running the `./vendor/bin/sail up` command.
 If this does not work, then you need to run `./vendor/bin/sail down`, remove the docker volumes & images for the project and run `./vendor/bin/sail build`.

+##

 Thank you for using NexusFlo!
 If you have any questions or suggestions, please don't hesitate to reach out.